BoxCast Team • March 15, 2017

 There’s a lot on the line when it comes to live video streaming.
-First, you have to do all the work required to make sure that your in-person event goes off without a hitch.
-Then, you must ensure that everyone tuning in online also has a good experience.
+First you have to do the work required to make sure your in-person event goes off without a hitch.
+Then you've got to ensure that everyone tuning in online has a good experience, too.

-A lot of one-to-many streaming solutions have an inherent latency that exists between when something happens in real life and when it is shown in the broadcast.
+A lot of one-to-many streaming solutions have an inherent latency that exists between when something happens in real life and when it's shown in the broadcast.

 We’re changing that.